 Advantages of CNC machining

-One of the major advantages of CNC machining is its precision.
+One of the major advantages of CNC machining is its definiteness and precision.
 Because the process is controlled by a computer, the machining can be done with a high level of accuracy and repeatability.

 CNC machining also has a wider range of capabilities compared to traditional machining methods.
 This includes the ability to produce parts with complex shapes, contours, and surface finishes.